A nonparametric Bayesian analysis of independent and identically distributed observations of covariate-driven Poisson processes: Multi-bandwidth Gaussian process methods for covariate-based intensities

-\begin{remark}[Bounded away from zero intensities] The proof of Theorem \ref{Theo:GPRates} requires that $\rho_0$ be bounded away from zero in order to apply the general concentration theory developed in Section \ref{Sec:GenTheory} of the Supplement.
-This condition similarly underpins previous results in the literature on nonparametric Bayesian intensity estimation (in non-covariate-based models), e.g.~\cite{GS13,BSvZ15,KvZ15}.
-Reasoning similarly to the discussion after Theorem 1 in \cite{BSvZ15}, this imposes little restriction in practice in the present setting, since if $\rho_0$ were not (or not known to be) bounded away from zero, we might modify the observed point patterns $\{N^{(i)}\}_{i=1}^n$ by adding independently sampled standard Poisson processes.
+\begin{remark}[Bounded away from zero intensities] The proof of Theorem \ref{Theo:GPRates} requires that $\rho_0$ be bounded away from zero.
+This condition similarly underpins previous results for nonparametric Bayesian intensity estimation (in non-covariate-based models), e.g.~\cite{GS13,BSvZ15,KvZ15}.
+However, this imposes little restriction in practice since, reasoning similarly to the discussion after Theorem 1 in \cite{BSvZ15}, if $\rho_0$ were not (or not known to be) bounded away from zero, we might modify the observed point patterns $\{N^{(i)}\}_{i=1}^n$ by adding independently sampled standard Poisson processes.
 The law of the resulting data would then be characterized by a covariate-based intensity equal to $1+\rho_0$, which is bounded below by one and has the same smoothness properties as $\rho_0$.
 Using this, the above multi-bandwidth Gaussian process methods could be used to make inference on the function $1 + \rho_0$ (and therefore also on $\rho_0$), with strict theoretical guarantees provided by Theorem \ref{Theo:GPRates}. \end{remark}